its-dhanya/AIH-2025-Finals/README.md

 ```

 ## Development (Optional)
 If you prefer to run locally without Docker, follow these typical steps:

 ### Backend Setup
 1. Create and activate a Python virtual environment for the backend
 2. Install dependencies: `pip install -r requirements.txt`
-3. Run the backend server: `uvicorn backend.api:app --reload --port 8080`
+3. Run the backend server: `uvicorn backend.api:app --reload --port 3000`

 ### Frontend Setup
 1. Navigate to the `frontend` folder
 2. Install dependencies: `npm install`
 3. Start the development server: `npm run dev`

-The frontend will typically run on port 8080.
+The frontend will typically run on port 8080, and the backend on port 3000.

+## Troubleshooting
+- **PDF rendering issues**: If you encounter "failed to fetch" errors when loading PDFs, reload the page and wait a moment for the Adobe Embed API to initialize properly.
+- **API key errors**: Ensure your `ADOBE_EMBED_API_KEY` and `GEMINI_API_KEY` are correctly set as environment variables.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.